 Founded in 1977, The Solar Foundation was relaunched in its current form in 2010.
 Today, we combine decades of experience with an entrepreneurial outlook and a focus on getting things done.
 While we firmly believe that solar is an integral part of our energy future, The Solar Foundation has no industry affiliation.
 With our reputation for impartiality and rigorous analysis, we are on the front lines of the change toward a bright solar future.

 The sun is the world’s most abundant energy source.
 Solar technology is expanding at a breathtaking pace.
-Solar panels are going up on neighborhood rooftops, big-box retail stores, and massive utility-scale projects.
+Solar panels are going up on neighborhood rooftops, big-box retail stores, and in massive utility-scale projects.
 Solar-compatible technologies like battery storage and electric vehicles are becoming part of the mainstream.
 Today, there are 2 million solar installations across America, double the number from only three years ago!

 Solar energy is a jobs engine.
 The accelerated deployment of solar technologies has created hundreds of thousands of American jobs.
-Our National Solar Jobs Census has found the number of jobs has nearly tripled since 2010, and more than 242,000 Americans now work in solar and storage.
+Our National Solar Jobs Census has found the number of jobs has nearly tripled since 2010, and nearly 250,000 Americans now work in solar and storage.
 These jobs take place in offices, on rooftops, and in laboratories.
 Solar jobs pay higher than the national average and are available to a wide range of educational and experience levels, both with and without a college degree.

 Why The Solar Foundation?